blekenbleu/JSONio/README.md

 ## What
 Want properties specific to each SimHub car
 - a C# list of games
-	- each game a name and list of cars
+	- each game a name, a car with default properties and list of cars
-		- each car a name, carID and list of properties
+		- each car a carID and list of properties
 			- each property a name and value
-	- one game named 'default', with a car named 'default' with default property list

 My understanding of C# is that this could be a jagged array,
-but lists are better for adding and deleting elements.
+but [List<>](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1) better supports adding and deleting elements.

 ## New to me
-- C# `List<>` and particularly of non-trivial objects.
+- C# `List<>` and particularly with non-trivial objects.
 	- [Here are some snippits](https://www.tutorialsteacher.com/csharp/csharp-list) with `List<Student>`
 	- [stackoverflow list search by LINQ](https://stackoverflow.com/questions/1175645/find-an-item-in-a-list-by-linq)
 	- [M$ Learn List<T>.FindIndex Method](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1.findindex):&nbsp; `int index = myList.FindIndex(a => a.Prop == oProp);`